Abundant Life Christian School: Accreditation

 ALCS was one of the first schools accredited by the ICAA under the leadership of former principal David Wagner.

 History

 2024 shooting

 On December 16, 2024, a mass shooting occurred at the school.
 Three people — one teacher and two students, including the perpetrator — were killed in the attack.
 Six others were injured.
-The perpetrator, 15-year-old Natalie Rupnow, who attended the school, died from a self-inflicted gunshot wound at the scene.
+The perpetrator, 15-year-old Natalie “Samantha” Rupnow, who attended the school, died from a self-inflicted gunshot wound at the scene.

 Athletics

 ALCS's athletic nickname is the Challengers, and they have been members of the Trailways Conference since its inception in 2001.